matyasselmeci/hpc-annex/design.md

 the front-end can return as soon as possible to the user.

-The front-end will use the shared connection to transfer the back-end script(s) to the target machine.
-We intend to keep the connection open (and the researcher waiting) for error reporting and handling purposes until the pilot job goes into the queue.
+The front-end will use the shared connection to transfer the back-end scripts to the target machine.
+We intend to keep the connection open (and the researcher waiting) for error reporting and handling purposes until the pilot job goes into the SLURM queue.
 By that time, the front-end will have submitted the local-universe job responsible for maintaining state about the newly-created HPC annex, and future invocations of the front-end will be able to use the queue to retrieve that state.
 Additionally, the front-end